 ROI- Return on Investment

-ROI is a very important term in the field of digital marketing.
+ROI is a crucial term in the field of digital marketing.
 To know about the success of an ad campaign, it is necessary to analyze the overall profit gained out of it.
 ROI is calculated by subtracting the total campaign cost from the total ad revenue earned and dividing it by the total campaign cost.
+Sometimes, marketers refer to it as ROAS (Return On Ad Spend).

 ROI = (Total ad Revenue – Total ad campaign cost) / Total ad campaign cost